falent/googleHomeAssistantExpressNodeJS/README.md

 1. A user starts voice interaction or text interaction saying/texting *OK Google, talk to [your definded invocation name]*

-2. Google calls Dialogflow using google actions looking for a defined agent to the invocation name.
+2. Google calls Dialogflow using google actions and looks for a defined agent for the invocation name.

-3. Dialoglow checks its defined intents and the correponding training phrases that meets what the user has said.
+3. Dialoglow checks if user intention is correponding to one of training phrase.
 If Dialogflow detects a suitable intent there are two ways to call the logic behind the intent:

-	a) If the whole logic is defined in Dialogflow, Dialogflow sends output returns the answer to the user
+	a) If the whole logic is defined in the Dialogflow, Dialogflow sends definded inself output as a return answer to the user

 	or